 19. One A Day Women’s Multivitamin

 The B vitamins in the multivitamin enhance physical energy, while the vitamins A, C, and E fight free radicals and boost immunity.
+These properties can especially be beneficial for women who spend most of their time outdoors, often working in polluted environments.

 The price is affordable.